 In KS1, daily discrete phonics sessions are taught using ‘Letters and Sounds’.
 This structured programme develops phonics knowledge in six phases and children are taught in small groups according to reading ability.
 This phonics knowledge is applied across daily guided and shared reading sessions.

 In KS2, children who need further reading support in reading, receive further phonics teaching in small groups or on an individual basis.

-All children are monitored by the class teacher and assessed using Assessing Pupils’ Progress documents (APP) for Reading.
 Home reading diaries are used by every Year group across both KS1 and KS2 and daily home reading is expected to support children in their learning.
 Key assessment questions are published in the diaries to support parents.